Faure Gnassingbe: Togo leader treads in father's steps - Journal du Cameroun

 But Gnassingbe has still showed streaks of the old man’s ruthlessness.

-“He is very suspicious, he speaks little,” one of the close associates told AFP.
+“He is very suspicious, he speaks little,” one of his close associates told AFP.

 “I sometimes get the impression that he doesn’t trust anyone.”

-In 2009, he had his half brother and former defence minister, Kpatcha, arrested over an alleged coup plot.
+In 2009, he had his half brother and former defence minister, Kpatcha Gnassingbe, arrested over an alleged coup plot.
 The presidential sibling was sentenced to 20 years in jail and remains behind bars.

 That familiar steel has also seen the president weather a major outburst of opposition in 2017 and 2018 as huge crowds took to the streets for almost weekly protests against his rule.